 Let’s talk about Snapchat points!
-Do you want to find out how to get more of them?
+Do you want to know how to get more of them?
 Or maybe you just now found out they were a thing.
 Either way, it’s time to learn about a fun, new way to win at social media.

-Did you know that the number displayed next your username is your Snapchat score?
+Did you know that the number displayed next your username in Snapchat is your Snapchat score?
 That’s the tally of your Snapchat points!
-You get them for sending and receiving snaps–they’re basically a way to rank how Snapchatty you are.
+You get those points for sending and receiving snaps–they’re basically a way to rank how Snapchatty you are.

 Sharing is Caring

 Your Snapchat score goes up when you send or receive a snap.
 The more you share on your story page or with other Snapchat friends and followers, the more Snapchat points you’ll earn.
-Send picture messages back and forth, send videos, or just takes silly selfies to experiment with the fun filters on Snapchat and post them to your story page.
+To raise your score, send picture messages back and forth, send videos, or just take silly selfies to experiment with the fun filters on Snapchat and post them to your story page.
 Admittedly, I do this a lot—it’s just fun.
 Whenever your snaps get opened, you’ll receive points as well.

 Interact With Celebrities

-You can add celebrities and get more Snapchat points just by having a little fun that way.
-By adding celebrity Snapchat accounts, you can also send them snaps and messages.
-Whether your text snaps get read or your photo snaps get seen depends on the celebrity in question.
-But when they do, it raises your Snapchat score and add points to your Snapchat account.
+You can add celebrities and get more Snapchat points by having a little fun that way.
+Adding celebrity Snapchat accounts means you can also send them snaps and messages.
+Whether your text snaps get read or your photo snaps get seen depends on the celebrity in question–some will open them and some won’t bother.
+But when they do look, it raises your Snapchat score and add points to your Snapchat account.